Harvesting Potatoes: How to Know When Your Potatoes Are Ready

 Do not store potatoes close to fruit.
 Ripening apples and other fruit give off ethylene, a plant hormone that will stimulate potatoes to sprout prematurely.

 Do not store potatoes where they will be exposed to light.
-Potato tubers are botanically speaking, a modified stem.
-Exposure to light will cause tubers, which are dormant to wake up, turn green, and begin to sprout and grow.
+Potato tubers are, botanically speaking, a modified stem.
+Exposure to light will cause tubers that are dormant to wake up, turn green, and begin to sprout and grow.
 This green color comes from the plant pigment chlorophyll.

 Along with the “greening” of the potato, a compound called solanine forms.
 Solanine is one of the compounds that give potatoes their taste, but in excess amounts, this substance can be toxic.
 Avoid eating the green skin—simply cut off and discard the green parts of the potato.
 The rest of the potato will be fine.

 Q. Can you grow potatoes without soil?

 The simple answer is yes, a potato can grow without soil.
 However, you have to provide all necessary nutrients, water, and sunlight to the potato plants in order for them to thrive.
 If you try to grow them in a hydroponic system, use a system that protects the tubers from access to light and prevents solanine production and leafy growth from your tubers.

 Q. What is the difference between a sweet potato, yam, and a true potato?